gatling/gatling/src/sphinx/get-started.rst

 > ~$ $GATLING_HOME/bin/gatling.sh

   Windows users:
     you can double click on the gatling.bat file located in GATLING_HOME/bin

 Once executed, you should see a menu with the simulation examples::

   Choose a simulation number:
-         [0] ComputerDatabaseSimulation
+     [0] computerdatabase.Simulation
   Invalid characters, please provide a correct simulation number:

 To run a simulation, simply type the number of the simulation you want to run, choose a name for the folder where the results will be generated, and a description for the run.